 World Hosting Days USA is not far off.
-Have you registered?
-If not – good for you because we would like to treat you… Halon invites you to attend the World Hosting Days on the 19th – 20th of May in Seven Spring Ski & Mountain Resort outside Pittsburgh, Pennsylvania.
+Have you not registered yet?
+Good, because we would like to treat you!
+Halon invites you to attend the WHD.us on the 19th – 20th of May in Seven Spring Ski & Mountain Resort outside Pittsburgh, Pennsylvania.

 We will simply pick up you hotel accommodation cost for 1 night and your conference fee at a value of approx $600.
 All you have to do is to get in touch for your unique voucher code, register online and travel.